Women Against Violence Europe: Office

 The WAVE Office Team serves as a point of contact between the involved women's organizations in Europe.
 Main functions include the collection and dissemination of data on women's support services (WSS) and any applicable legal provisions, creation of prevention programs, campaigns and international activities.
 The office is involved in advocacy work at the European and national level, producing publications and organizing relevant activities.

+Marie Rosselbrumer (Austria Shelter network) has been the executive manager from 1997-2007.
 The current executive director of Women Against Violence Europe is Stephanie Futter-Orel.

 Principles

 The network's aims are to promote and strengthen the human rights of women and children, specifically by preventing violence against these groups, and to eliminate all forms of violence against women in order to attain gender equality.
 WAVE seeks to reach these goals by empowering other organizations fighting for women's rights, especially those providing direct services and aid to women impacted by violence.